Jacqueline Avent Concerto Competition

 Who can participate in the Concerto Competition?

-Anyone currently enrolled in the SSMF who plays an orchestral instrument or piano.
+Anyone currently enrolled in the SSMF who plays an orchestral instrument, piano, or voice.
 All ages are welcome.
-The Concerto Competition is open to individual students playing concertos, duos or trios are not eligible.
+The Concerto Competition is open to individual students playing concertos.
+Duos or trios are not eligible.

 Is there a repertoire list, or can I play anything?